grahamgilbert/blog/source/_posts/2013-08-19-creating-an-os-x-base-box-for-vagrant-with-packer.markdown

 - VMWare
 ---

-The chaps over at the [Vagrant](http://www.vagrantup.com/) project have recently released a [plugin to let Vagrant work with VMWare Fusion](http://www.vagrantup.com/vmware) - this means we can finally use Vagrant to provision OS X VMs.
-This post is largely based on [Gary Larizza's work](http://garylarizza.com/blog/2013/01/20/using-veewee-to-build-os-x-vms/), but has been updated for the latest version of Vagrant.
+A while ago, the chaps over at the [Vagrant](http://www.vagrantup.com/) project have recently released a [plugin to let Vagrant work with VMWare Fusion](http://www.vagrantup.com/vmware) - this means we can finally use Vagrant to provision OS X VMs.

 ##Pre-requisites